 As part of its commitment and support of the cultural experience at University of Limerick and in particular the performing arts, Campus Life Services is offering a PCC scholarship of the value of €5000 towards accommodation to an undergraduate student of the Irish World Academy of Music and Dance, University of Limerick.

-This scholarship is only available for applicants of the BA Performing Arts.
 To apply: www.irishworldacademy.ie

 →Business

 KPMG Accountants Prize

 KPMG Accountants offer a monetary prize for the top performing BA Law and Accounting student in 2nd Year Auditing and Accounting Frameworks (AC4034) module.